Social media plays a key role in growing awareness of your organisation, improving engagement with your supporters and building relationships.

 1. Focus on your content:

 Analyse what you have posted in the past 3 to 6 months.
 Decide which content was the most successful and then explore what you can create next.
 If it worked before do not change what you are doing.
-However it is a good idea to test new ideas.
+Never be afraid to test new ideas.
 Try using short videos.

 Pick the right channel:

-Twitter, Instagram, Facebook, Pintrest, YouTube, LinkedIn and so much more.
+Twitter, Instagram, Facebook, Pinterest, YouTube, LinkedIn and so much more.
 But you cannot be everywhere so you have to decide where you will get the best response.

 - FACEBOOK is a great choice for visual content.
 Images and videos bring more engagement.
 Another hot avenue is Facebook Live.
 Keeping you closer to your supporters, boosting engagement while keeping them up-to-date with news and/or events.
 Media focused on engagement.